BOSGAME E4

 The BOSGAME E4 is built around the AMD Ryzen 5 3550H, a mobile processor with a base clock of 2.1GHz that can boost up to 3.7GHz.
 While this is an older Zen+ architecture chip, it still delivers respectable performance for office tasks, web browsing, and media consumption.
 The integrated Radeon Vega 8 graphics handles 4K video playback smoothly and can even run some older or less demanding games at lower settings.
 Both YouTube reviewers confirmed that the device handles multitasking and streaming without breaking a sweat.

 Connectivity is one of the E4’s strongest suits, and something that sets it apart from many budget competitors.
 The dual gigabit ethernet ports are particularly useful for those who need reliable wired connections or want to set up network bridging.
 On the wireless side, you get WiFi 5 and Bluetooth 5.0, which are adequate though not cutting-edge.
-The port selection includes one HDMI 2.0, one DisplayPort, one USB-C with video output and Power Delivery, three USB 3.0 ports, and one USB 2.0 port.
-What the Hub’s review revealed a pleasant surprise: the front USB-C port can actually power the entire system via Power Delivery, giving you flexibility in power arrangements.
+The port selection includes one HDMI 2.0, one DisplayPort, one USB-C with video output, three USB 3.0 ports, and one USB 2.0 port.

 Upgradability is where the E4 really shines for a budget mini PC.
 The chassis provides easy access to two DDR4 SO-DIMM slots that support up to 64GB of RAM according to the manufacturer, though reviewers tested up to 32GB successfully.
 You get one M.2 2280 NVMe slot for your primary storage, plus an internal 2.5” SATA bay for adding a secondary drive.
 Backoffboogaloo’s review documented a successful upgrade to 32GB RAM and a 2TB SSD, noting that the process was straightforward and improved streaming performance noticeably.